DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 The build script will run for a while (over an hour, depending on your machine) and automatically perform the following steps:
 1. Configure and build [deps](#compile-the-dependencies) as RelWithDebInfo with `c:\src\WaspSlicer-deps` as the destination directory
-2. Configure and build all [application targets](#compile-prusaslicer) as RelWithDebInfo
+2. Configure and build all [application targets](#compile-waspslicer) as RelWithDebInfo
-3. Launch the resulting `prusa-slicer-console.exe` binary
+3. Launch the resulting `wasp-slicer-console.exe` binary

 You can change the above command line options to do things like:
-* Change the destination for the dependencies by pointing `-d` to a different directory such as: `build_win.bat -d=s:\PrusaSlicerDeps`
+* Change the destination for the dependencies by pointing `-d` to a different directory such as: `build_win.bat -d=s:\WaspSlicerDeps`
 * Open the solution in Visual Studio after the build completes by changing the `-r` switch to `-r=ide`
 * Generate a release build without debug info by adding `-c=Release` or a full debug build with `-c=Debug`
 * Perform an incremental application build (the default) with: `build_win.bat -s=app-dirty`